-Use Chroma Key Effect in Your Video Editor
+Use Chroma Key Feature in Your Video Editor

 Now the final part of the process – choosing the right video editing software to use Chroma Key effect in your video.
 If you’re using Windows 10, we recommend picking the top video editor, Animotica.

 Launch the app and create a new project (on this step you can choose the right Aspect Ratio for your video).